rehmanali1994/rehmanali1994.github.io/_projects/FWI-cycle-skipping.md

     Least-Squares Autoregressive Model for Low-Frequency Extrapolation to Overcome Cycle Skipping in FWI {% cite Owolabi2026LowFrequencyExtrapolation %}.
 </div>

 Frequency differencing is one way to overcome the lack of low-frequency information, but it is not the only possible approach.
 I have also explored low-frequency extrapolation using a least-squares autoregressive model, which estimates missing low-frequency content directly from the measured signal spectrum.
-The underlying goal is the same: construct a starting model that contains the large-scale structure of the acoustic medium before introducing the higher frequencies responsible for fine spatial detail.
+The underlying goal is the same: construct a starting model that contains the large-scale structure before introducing the higher frequencies responsible for fine spatial detail.

 ### Frequency-Difference FWI (FD-FWI) vs. Adaptive Waveform Inversion (AWI)